 Ancient Europeans believed that the human spirit embodied the form of a butterfly and saw them with great respect and sometimes even fear.
-Born of a cocoon caterpillar, butterflies were also a symbol of the rebirth, regeneration, happiness, and joy of Indigenous peoples in Mexico.
+Born of a cocooned caterpillar, butterflies were also a symbol of the rebirth, regeneration, happiness, and joy of Indigenous peoples in Mexico.

 Planning your butterfly garden

-Attract these fantastic creatures to your garden through simple design techniques and of course by planting the right flowers.
+Attract these fantastic creatures to your garden through simple design techniques and, of course, by planting the right flowers.

-- Plant caterpillar food or host plants which includes native plants and colourful flowers full of nectar.
+- Plant caterpillar food or host plants, which includes native plants and colourful flowers full of nectar.
 Butterflies like pink, white and red flowers.
 Check the list below.